kasrasadeghi/idb/PITCHME.md

 +++

 ## AWS
--Made a streamlined version using only Docker and basic configurations.
+- Made a streamlined version using only Docker and basic configurations.

 +++